marcusjensen15/Week-1-Project/README.md

 * _Open index.html file in browser to see live site_
 * _Open index.html and/or styles.css in text editor to edit project_

+* _Can also see: https://marcusjensen15.github.io/Week-1-Project/ for shareable link_

 ## Known Bugs